dotexe1337/LFSInstaller/README.md

 DistroGen has some generic user documentation for end-users, but most of what we have is for distro developers.

 # Getting LinuxOS

+It is recommended for you target machine host to be using Debian (or Debian fork such as Ubuntu if the following are installed of the following of these latest versions).

 Clone LinuxOS from GitHub.
 The default branch of is distroGen.

 ```